Avocados are pear-shaped fruits that grow on tropical evergreen trees.

 - Monroe.
 The Monroe is a large avocado that can weigh over 2 pounds (910 grams).
 It’s a firmer variety and has less watery flesh.

-Summary Hundreds of avocado varieties grow around the world, including many hybrids.
+Hundreds of avocado varieties grow around the world, including many hybrids.
 Avocados are generally categorized as A-type or B-type cultivars, based on their pollination and flowering behaviors.

-In regards to nutrition, avocados are generally very similar, regardless of the type.
+Regarding nutrition, avocados are generally very similar, regardless of the type.
 All avocados are calorically dense and high in healthy fats, vitamins, and minerals.

 Avocados from Florida are sometimes advertised as “lite” due to their lower fat content compared with the popular Hass avocado, but the overall nutritional difference between the two is small.